satomm1/MattbotBringup/EnvironmentSetup.md

 jetson-containers run -v ~/workspaces/catkin_ws:/workspace/catkin_ws -v /dev/bus/usb:/dev/bus/usb -i --device=/dev/ttyUSB0 --device=/dev/spidev0.0 --rm --privileged --name ros_noetic $(autotag ml_ros:latest)
 ```
 If everything has gone according to plan, you should now have a docker container which has ROS, cuda enabled pytorch/tensorflow, and everything else you might need!

+Now, you can clone the various repos into the catkin_ws/src directory.
+Before calling `catkin_make` for the first time, you will need to source the setup file: `source /opt/ros/noetic/setup.bash`.